 Matt drew some great cards, with Big Game Hunter making the Great Unclean One a huge target, as he is the only model with the Monster keyword.
 Objective two was also inside his deployment zone.

 He followed my footsteps in handing Mystic Shield and Inspiring Presence to the far-right mob of Boys, before swooping his Wyvern into the centre of the battle line, flanked by two groups of raging barbarians.
 He claimed Objective 2, and held on to Big Game Hunter, fully intending on giving my General a terrible time.
+Drawing three new cards left me in a bit of a pickle; hold the two objectives on the far side of the board (with an army notorious for being woefully slow) and kill the 10-wound dragon rider menacing the centre of the board.

 My army pushed up, unsuccessfully trying to cast Mystic Bolt at the Wyvern, and using his special command ability, which hands out extra attacks if a Nurgle unit rolls a 7 on the charge; unreliable but fun if it fires.
 My beasts pushed up, hoping to make a short charge, while the rest of the Plaguebearers plodded forward.